 In addition (pun intended), your confidence in General Maths goes through the roof when you know that you can do the multiplication that you struggled with initially, and it makes the subject a lot less stressful.

 Other skills that need to be up to scratch are using a ruler, using a compass, the conversions of time (hours to seconds), distance (kilometres through to centimetres), and speed (km/h to m/s).

 Don’t forget calculator skills themselves!
 That seems redundant, but if you know how to use your calculator, you’ll be able to get to answers that involve complex processes quicker.
 You especially want to know how the memory function works, as you can use that in multi stage questions.

 Everyone’s calculator is different, so ask your teacher to teach you, or ask someone with the same calculator how they do it.
 It will help you in the long run.

 6. Errors are your best friend – learn from them

 Getting something wrong should be acknowledged as the greatest way to learn.

 There’s no greater motivator than the sudden realisation that you’ve made a mistake, and the knowledge that you need to work even harder to get back on top of work.
 People can scramble like their life depends on it in these situations.

-I personally believe that mistakes should motivate you through the journey of Maths A.
+I personally believe that mistakes should motivate you through the journey of General Maths

 Let it be known: you will make mistakes, and it will be different for everyone.
 Some people will make the mistake of being overconfident as I alluded to earlier; some people will make the mistake of leaving an assignment too late; and you all will get numerous questions wrong.